Gauff delivers on the hype in first-round U.S. Open thriller

 But hard-hitting 18-year-old Potapova, despite needing medical attention to her shoulder, refused to go down without a fight and Gauff had to earn her place in the second round.

-Asked how she turned around the match, wildcard Gauff pointed to the fans inside Louis Armstrong Stadium.
+Asked how she turned the match around, wildcard Gauff pointed to the fans inside Louis Armstrong Stadium.

 Gauff entered this year’s tournament amid high expectations after reaching the last 16 at Wimbledon earlier this year.

+She next faces 26-year-old Timea Babos of Hungary in the second round at Flushing Meadows.

-Reporting By Amy Tennery; additional reporting by Rory Carroll, editing by Nick Mulvenney
+Reporting By Amy Tennery; additional reporting by Rory Carroll, editing by Nick Mulvenney/Peter Rutherford